Flagsmith/flagsmith/docs/docs/integrations/apm/grafana.md

 3. The `API Key` is the service account token you created in Grafana.
 4. Click Save.

-Flag change events will now be sent to Grafana as [Annotations](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/annotate-visualizations/).
+Flag change events will now be sent to Grafana as _Organisation Level_ [Annotations](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/annotate-visualizations/).

+You can view the annotations in your Grafana dashboards but going to Dashboard Settings > Annotations, selecting the `Grafana` data source and then filtering on annotations that are tagged with the `Flagsmith Event` tag.